Rustlers of Red Dog

 Rustlers of Red Dog is a 1935 American Western film serial from Universal Pictures based on the book The Great West That Was by William "Buffalo Bill" Cody.
 It was a remake of the earlier 1930 serial The Indians are Coming.

 Plot

 Jack Wood and his pals make a journey across the West and come up against rustlers, Indian attacks and outlaw gangs.
-They make a journey across the West and come up against rustlers, Indian attacks and outlaw gangs.